-Applicable Law - The statutes, regulations, and binding administrative directives in force in the country of harvest at the time of harvest, that are required by national due diligence schemes to demonstrate legal harvest:
+Applicable Law(s) - The statutes, regulations, and binding administrative directives in force in the Country of Harvest at the time of harvest, that are required by national Due Diligence schemes to demonstrate legal harvest.
+Examples include:

-- for timber subject to the EU Timber Regulation (EUTR), these include: rights to harvest timber within legal boundaries; payments for harvest rights and timber including duties related to timber harvesting; stumpage fees; timber harvesting, including environmental and forest legislation including forest management and biodiversity conservation, where directly related to timber harvesting; third parties' legal rights concerning use and tenure that are affected by timber harvesting; and trade and customs, in so far as the forest sector is concerned.

-- for timber subject to Australia's law, Illegal Logging Prohibition Act 2012, which aims to reduce the harmful impacts of illegal logging by restricting the importation and sale of illegally logged timber products in Australia.
-Both importers and processors will be required to comply with due diligence requirements.

-- for timber subject to the U.S. Lacey Act which makes it unlawful for any person to import, export, transport, sell, receive, acquire, or purchase any . . . plant taken, possessed, transported or sold in violation of any law, treaty or regulation of the United States or in violation of any Indian tribal law, or any foreign law that regulates the theft of plants and in the exercise of due care should know that the plants were taken unlawfully, and

-- for timber in any other jurisdiction or country with legal requirements on illegal timber harvesting, logging, purchase or use.
+- for Timber subject to the EU Timber Regulation (EUTR), these include: rights to harvest Timber within legal boundaries; payments for harvest rights and Timber including duties related to Timber harvesting; stumpage fees; Timber harvesting, including environmental and forest legislation including forest management and biodiversity conservation, where directly related to Timber harvesting; third parties' legal rights concerning use and tenure that are affected by Timber harvesting; and trade and customs, in so far as the forest sector is concerned. - for Timber subject to Australia's law, Illegal Logging Prohibition Act 2012, the harmful impacts of Illegal Logging are reduced by restricting the importation and sale of illegally logged Timber products in Australia.
+Both Importers and processors are required to comply with Due Diligence requirements. - for Timber subject to the U.S. Lacey Act, it is unlawful for any person to import, export, transport, sell, receive, acquire or purchase any fish or wildlife or plant taken, possessed, transported or sold in violation of any law, treaty or regulation of the United States, state, an Indian tribal or any foreign law that protects plants (see 16 USC Chapter 53 (16 USC 3371-3378)).
+In addition, Section 3 of the Act, as amended, makes it unlawful to import certain plants, including plant products, without an import declaration. - for Timber in any other jurisdiction or country with legal requirements on Illegal Timber harvesting, logging, purchase or use.

-Certification Number - A numerical tracking and search tool for reference purposes to aid in the determination whether a company and a particular product are correctly identified in the certification scheme.
+Certification Number(s) - A numerical tracking and search tool for reference purposes to aid in the determination of whether a company and a particular product are correctly identified and scoped in the certification scheme.

-Chain of Custody (COC) - A system of procedures and documentation that tracks the custodianship of forest materials or wood-based products through all the stages of its life cycle from the forest to the end-use.
+Chain of Custody (COC) - A system of procedures and documentation that tracks the custodianship of forest materials or wood-based products by invoice or other verifiable records through all life-cycle stages from the forest to the end-use.